hongxduan/simkv/kvtp/README.md

 ```

 ### Body
-Body is squence of bytes, body may container multiple items
+Body is squence of bytes, body may contain multiple items

 #### item format
 - Item header: fixed 4 bytes, indicate the item length in terms of bytes